-The Institute on the Environment houses a unique space that serves as an area where the IonE community can gather for meetings or events as well as a location to display artistic works that celebrate the environment and sustainability.
+The Institute on the Environment houses a unique space that serves as an location where the IonE community can gather for meetings or events as well as display artistic works that celebrate the environment and sustainability.
 IonE’s vision for the Commons: Meeting & Art Space is to highlight the intersection of science and the arts by hosting exhibits that break down barriers between the two.
-We hope the space will continue to bring different communities at the University together and support IonE’s mission to foster interdisciplinary relationships.
+We hope the space will continue to bring different communities across the University together and support IonE’s mission to foster interdisciplinary relationships.

 The exhibit may be temporarily unavailable if IonE is hosting a private meeting or event.
 We encourage you to review the calendar, which lists private reservations, before dropping by.

 Moira Villiard is an independent traditional artist, activist, muralist, speaker, writer, designer and filmmaker who, by some feat of pluralism, hopes better our community through these niches.
 She’s known for her live painting demonstrations at cafes, fledgling businesses, event openings, and in classrooms; a major part of her philosophy is making art accessible and interactive.
 Stylistically, her artwork ebbs and pulls between the realms of portraiture, illustration and surrealism.

 From October 12 to November 26, 2018, the University of Minnesota Twin Cities hosted We Are Water MN.
 This popular statewide traveling exhibition explores the connections between the humanities and water, inviting visitors to reflect on local stories and the meaning and experiences of water in Minnesota – and add their own stories to the mix.